ahsanejaz1998/lab_4/README.md

 # lab_4
-Deployment of a fish species prediction model
+This repo contains lab work of creating and deploying a machine learning model to predict the fish species